Elisabeth Moss: 2016–present: Professional expansion and The Handmaid's Tale

-2020s

 In 2020, Moss starred in Shirley, opposite Michael Stuhlbarg and directed by Josephine Decker, portraying the role of author Shirley Jackson, which premiered at the Sundance Film Festival.
 She also had the starring role in the horror-thriller film The Invisible Man, alongside Oliver Jackson-Cohen and Storm Reid, which was released on February 28, 2020, to critical acclaim.
-In 2021, Moss appeared in The French Dispatch, directed by Wes Anderson, and Next Goal Wins, directed by Taika Waititi.
+In 2021, Moss appeared in The French Dispatch, directed by Wes Anderson.
+She appeared in Next Goal Wins, directed by Taika Waititi, in 2023.
 In 2020, Moss also launched a production company Love & Squalor Pictures.
-She is next set to star and produce Run Rabbit Run directed by Daina Reid.
+She was set to star in and produce Run Rabbit Run directed by Daina Reid.

+In 2022, she starred as Kirby Mazrachi in the Apple TV+ thriller series Shining Girls based on the 2013 novel of the same name by Lauren Beukes.
+She also served as the executive producer and directed two episodes.
+Moss stated that the experience was "definitely one of the most complicated things I've ever done".
+In his review, Daniel Fienberg of The Hollywood Reporter declared, "No single actor in the past 25 years has a more reliable television track record than Elisabeth Moss".
+In 2024, she starred in the FX on Hulu thriller limited series The Veil starring as Imogen Salter, a veteran MI6 agent.
+She also served as an executive producer.
+David Bianculli of NPR wrote, "By the end of the six episodes of The Veil, I was convinced that this is Moss' best role, and best performance, yet.
+She's amazing."
+Ben Travers of IndieWire wrote a mixed review praising Moss as an actress and comparing her to "Julia Louis-Dreyfus and Carrie Coon" but described the spy thriller series as "regressive to the genre itself".

 Personal life

 Moss holds both British and American citizenship.

 She met Fred Armisen in October 2008, and they became engaged in January 2009, marrying on October 25, 2009, in Long Island City, New York.
 They separated in June 2010, and in September 2010, Moss filed for divorce, which was finalized on May 13, 2011.

 Moss practices Scientology and identifies as a feminist.
-After a fan questioned whether her role in the Hulu series The Handmaid's Tale made her think about her involvement with the Church of Scientology, Moss defended her beliefs on Instagram, writing that the idea that Gilead in the series and Scientology "both believe that all outside sources are wrong or evil", as the fan had described, is "actually not true at all".
+After a fan questioned whether her role in the Hulu series The Handmaid's Tale made her think about her involvement with the Church of Scientology, Moss defended her beliefs on Instagram, writing that fans' description of Scientology and the fictional Gilead's supposedly mutual belief "that all outside sources are wrong or evil" is "actually not true at all".
 She continued, "Religious freedom and tolerance and understanding the truth and equal rights for every race, religion and creed are extremely important to me."

+In January 2024, Moss confirmed that she was pregnant.
+She gave birth to her first child later in 2024.